Tests offer little or no benefit to patients, but have several potential downsides.

 Have your child drink plenty of fluids

-Tell your child to empty his or her bladder fully when urinating
+Tell your child to empty their bladder fully when urinating

 Teach girls to wipe from the front to back after going to the bathroom